 Metaphysics, being the definition of the elements of thoughts themselves, dictates the passage of our thought.
 That which cannot be conceived, we cannot think.
 Before the thought was first made, there could be no thought of it.
 For each genius in history, who transfers from the intellect to our common mind some new paradigm, there is a million after saying how obvious that idea was.
 Yet before that genius, the millions did not even find that same idea incomprehensible, nor even unimaginable—For to all those before, that same idea was completely inconceivable.
+From the origins of civilization to the current day, a series of great thinkers have twisted the path of the future hither and thither, until now we look back and consider their choices of inferior culture; when in fact, their minds still offer much we can learn about our current existence, which too often we assume could be no better than our intuition directs.

 To understand the thoughts of others, we need to put aside the thoughts we have acquired ourselves through our own experience, and instead, imagine the world as the experience it is to them.
 For our colleagues of current time, at least we have some ideas to share of the world as it is now.
 But to understand the thoughts of those in the past, the effort is far greater.
 Most of that which seems obvious to us now was once inconceivable to anybody at all.

+From a philosophical perspective, it is correct to start with asking if freedom itself exists at all, before examining how much of it an individual should possess.
 Those who never studied philosophy believe they have freedom automatically, which is then taken away.
 If you ask why, they will say it's obvious.
 Just as for equality, they will say anything different from their own idea is wrong.
 Philosophers call such inferencesnaïve, because they are assumed true with neither search, nor skepticism, nor empirical verification of both qualification and contradiction.

 Naïve notions can still be useful as the basis of research.
 For example, in developmental psychology the naïve concept of freedom created thetabula rasa model of cognitive development (Piaget, 1977), which has been very productive.
 First postulated byLocke (1691, 2:1), this model holds that we are born with no knowledge even of what is part of our own body and mind, and what is not.
 But while thetabula rasa model can help us understand how babies learn, such naïve concepts rapidly run into challenges (as has thetabula rasa model itself, most popularly byPinker, 1994).
 With reference to freedom for example, perhaps the apparentfreedom of will that we experience is an illusion, and in fact, we are no more than robots: